worops/Domoticz-VirtualThermostat-PID/README.md

 * High - temperature (in C) during a day
 * Low - temperature (in C) during a night
 * Pause - temperature (in C) used when windows are open or during Pause mode (antifreeze)
-* Precision - precission of sensor or valve set point (in C)
+* Precision - precision of sensor or valve set point (in C) - this parameter prevent too frequent changes  and adds kind of histeresis
 * Max shift - highest acceppted difference between set point and target temperatur (High/Low)

 Example: 21.0,20.0,5.0,0.5,2.0